austinfinnql/qvc/README.md

-# CVT - The Quicktime video converter
+# QVC - The Quicktime video converter

 Convert `.mov` videos to `.mp4` so, once uploaded to JIRA, they will play directly in the browser